- 1 Definition

 - Orisild “Orion”

-Norwegian HELFO is requested for approval on "blue prescription" in each case, paragraph 3a
+Norwegian HELFO is applied for approval on a "blue prescription" in each case, paragraph 3a

 - Continuous iv prostacyclin (NYHA III-IV).
 (Epoprostenol = Flolan has shown survival gains.
 Dose: 15-50 ng / kg / min)

 - Prostaglandin antagonists (e.g., lioprost /Ilomedin). iv, sc (Treprostinil = Remodulin iv, sc.
 20-60ng / kg / min), inhaled (iloprost / Ventavis), po: Beraprost (not shown effect> 3 months, not approved in Norway).
 NYHA III-IV

 - Balloon blockage of arteries

 - Calcium Antagonists (Nifedipine /Adalat): Less than 5% has response over time

 - 7-16% of patients with PAH (Limited more often than diffuse form).
 Disease mechanism (pulmonary hypertension in systemic sclerosis):

 - Pulmonary vasospasm (“pulmonary Raynaud's ”) -> endothelial proliferation, myofibroblast, smooth muscle - >> Pulmonary fibrosis